 Category Description FY24 - FY25 Weight 1 Students identified as English learners and enrolled in schools in the U.S. for 180 days or less.
-2 Students identified as English learners and enrolled in schools in the U.S. for more than 180 days until the student achieves a proficient score on the spring administration of the state's English language proficiency assessments.
-3 Students who achieved the proficient score on the spring administration of the state's English language proficiency assessments (for two years after they initially earned the proficient score).
-0.1053
+0.2104 2 Students identified as English learners and enrolled in schools in the U.S. for more than 180 days until the student achieves a proficient score on the spring administration of the state's English language proficiency assessments.
+0.1577 Students who achieved the proficient score on the spring administration of the state's English 0.1053

-English Learner Funding weights are applied to the Statewide Average Base Cost Per-Pupil, the District State Share Percent and the current year (FY 2024) count of students in each category.
+English Learner Funding weights are applied to the Statewide Average Base Cost Per-Pupil, the District State Share Percent and the current year (FY 2025) count of students in each category.

-'''

-Category 1 = Statewide Base Cost Per-Pupil 0.2104 District State Share Percentage Category 1 ADM

-'''

-Category 2 = Statewide Base Cost Per-Pupil 0.1577 District State Share Percentage Category 2 ADM

-Category 3 = Statewide Base Cost Per-Pupil 0.1053 District State Share Percentage Category 3 ADM
+Category 1 = Statewide Base Cost Per-Pupil \ 0.2104 \ District State Share Percentage \ Category 1 ADM Category 2 = Statewide Base Cost Per-Pupil \ 0.1577 \ District State Share Percentage \ Category 2 ADM Category 3 = Statewide Base Cost Per-Pupil \ 0.1053 \ District State Share Percentage \ Category 3 ADM